-When people think of mindfulness, they often think about meditation and are under the impression that it means you have to stop thinking.
+When people think of mindfulness, they often think of meditation.
+They believe that it means you have to stop thinking.
 It’s not the case!
 Mindfulness means that you become an observer.
 You learn to cultivate awareness.
 Mindfulness and yoga can work together to enable you to practice mindfulness.
-Today, I explain what mindfulness is, how yoga is related to mindfulness, what mindful yoga is, and take you through a mindfulness yoga practice.
+Today, I explain what mindfulness is, how yoga is related to mindfulness, and what mindful yoga is, and I take you through a mindfulness yoga practice.

 What Is Mindfulness?